Skip to main content

 Biography

-Tao is a PhD candidate in Development Economics and a Graduate Teaching Assistant in the Department of International Development, School of Politics & Economics, and King's Business School.
-He holds dual Master's degrees in Local Economic Development and in Development Economics from the London School of Economics and Political Science (LSE) and the University of Manchester.
+Tao is a King's Joint Scholarship-funded PhD candidate in International Economics and a Graduate Teaching Assistant in the Department of International Development, Department of Political Economy, and King's Business School.
+He holds an Associate Fellowship of Advance HE and serves as a Guest Teacher in the Department of Economics at the London School of Economics and Political Science (LSE).
+Before coming to King's, he studied at LSE and the University of Manchester.

 Research